-The following sections describe how administrators and developers perform interactive, command-line based deployment tasks using the weblogic.Deployer utility:
+The following sections describe how administrators and developers perform interactive, command-line based deployment tasks using the weblogic.
+Deployer utility:

-- "Overview of Common Deployment Scenarios" on page 6-2 - "Deploying to a Single-Server Domain" on page 6-4 - "Deploying an Application with a Deployment Plan" on page 6-4 - "Deploying an Application That Looks Up System Resources from JNDI During preStart" on page 6-5 - "Uploading Deployment Files from a Remote Client" on page 6-3 - "Targeting Deployments to Servers, Clusters, and Virtual Hosts" on page 6-6 - "Using Module-Level Targeting for Deploying an Enterprise Application" on page 6-9 - "Deploying JDBC, JMS, and WLDF Application Modules" on page 6-11 - "Controlling Deployment File Copying with Staging Modes" on page 6-14 - "Distributing Applications to a Production Environment" on page 6-21 - "Deploying Shared Java EE Libraries and Dependent Applications" on page 6-22 - "Best Practices for Deploying Applications" on page 6-26
+- Section 6.1, "Overview of Common Deployment Scenarios" - Section 6.2, "Uploading Deployment Files from a Remote Client" - Section 6.3, "Deploying to a Single-Server Domain" - Section 6.4, "Deploying an Application with a Deployment Plan" - Section 6.5, "Deploying an Application That Looks Up System Resources from JNDI During preStart" - Section 6.6, "Targeting Deployments to Servers, Clusters, and Virtual Hosts" - Section 6.7, "Using Module-Level Targeting for Deploying an Enterprise Application" - Section 6.8, "Deploying JDBC, JMS, and WLDF Application Modules" - Section 6.9, "Controlling Deployment File Copying with Staging Modes" - Section 6.10, "Distributing Applications to a Production Environment" - Section 6.11, "Deploying Shared Java EE Libraries and Dependent Applications" - Section 6.12, "Best Practices for Deploying Applications"

-Overview of Common Deployment Scenarios
+6.1 Overview of Common Deployment Scenarios

 The sections that follow organize common deployment tasks into several general categories, starting with the most basic tasks and progressing to more advanced tasks.
-Before you deploy an application, perform the appropriate tasks described in "Configuring Applications for Production Deployment" on page 4-1.
+Before you deploy an application, perform the appropriate tasks described in Section 4, "Configuring Applications for Production Deployment".

-- "Uploading Deployment Files from a Remote Client" on page 6-3-Explains how to upload an application or module to the Administration Server from a remote client. - "Deploying to a Single-Server Domain" on page 6-4-Explains the basics of deploying an application or module to a single-server WebLogic domain. - "Deploying an Application with a Deployment Plan" on page 6-4-Explains how to deploy an application with a deployment plan that fully configures the application. - "Deploying an Application That Looks Up System Resources from JNDI During preStart" on page 6-5-Explains how to deploy an application that looks up system resources via JNDI. - "Targeting Deployments to Servers, Clusters, and Virtual Hosts" on page 6-6-Describes all WebLogic Server target types, and explains how to identify targets during deployment. - "Using Module-Level Targeting for Deploying an Enterprise Application" on page 6-9- Describes how to target individual modules in an Enterprise Application to different WebLogic Server targets. - "Deploying JDBC, JMS, and WLDF Application Modules" on page 6-11-Describes how to deploy both stand-alone and application-scoped JDBC, JMS, and WLDF modules in a WebLogic Server domain. - "Controlling Deployment File Copying with Staging Modes" on page 6-14-Describes how to use non-default staging modes to control WebLogic Server file-copying behavior. - "Distributing Applications to a Production Environment" on page 6-21-Describes how to deploy and test a new application directly in a production environment without making the application available for processing client requests. - "Deploying Shared Java EE Libraries and Dependent Applications" on page 6-22- Describes how to deploy Java EE Libraries and optional packages to a Weblogic Server environment, and how to deploy and manage applications and modules that reference these shared resources.
+- Section 6.2, "Uploading Deployment Files from a Remote Client"-Explains how to upload an application or module to the Administration Server from a remote client. - Section 6.3, "Deploying to a Single-Server Domain"-Explains the basics of deploying an application or module to a single-server WebLogic domain. - Section 6.4, "Deploying an Application with a Deployment Plan"-Explains how to deploy an application with a deployment plan that fully configures the application.

-• "Best Practices for Deploying Applications" on page 6-26-Summarizes key deployment practices.
+- Section 6.5, "Deploying an Application That Looks Up System Resources from JNDI During preStart"-Explains how to deploy an application that looks up system resources via JNDI. - Section 6.6, "Targeting Deployments to Servers, Clusters, and Virtual Hosts"-Describes all WebLogic Server target types, and explains how to identify targets during deployment. - Section 6.7, "Using Module-Level Targeting for Deploying an Enterprise Application"-Describes how to target individual modules in an Enterprise application to different WebLogic Server targets. - Section 6.8, "Deploying JDBC, JMS, and WLDF Application Modules"-Describes how to deploy both standalone and application-scoped JDBC, JMS, and WLDF modules in a WebLogic Server domain. - Section 6.9, "Controlling Deployment File Copying with Staging Modes"-Describes how to use non-default staging modes to control WebLogic Server file-copying behavior. - Section 6.10, "Distributing Applications to a Production Environment"-Describes how to deploy and test a new application directly in a production environment without making the application available for processing client requests. - Section 6.11, "Deploying Shared Java EE Libraries and Dependent Applications"-Describes how to deploy Java EE Libraries and optional packages to a WebLogic Server environment, and how to deploy and manage applications and modules that reference these shared resources. - Section 6.12, "Best Practices for Deploying Applications"-Summarizes key deployment practices.

-Uploading Deployment Files from a Remote Client
+6.2 Uploading Deployment Files from a Remote Client